 Demystifying the SHSAT: NYC STEM Club’s Guide for Parents

 The Specialized High Schools Admissions Test (SHSAT) is a crucial milestone for students aspiring to gain admission to one of seven New York City’s prestigious specialized high schools that utilize the SHSAT for admissions.
-These renowned institutions, including The Bronx High School of Science, The Brooklyn Latin School, High School For Mathematics, Science And Engineering At City College, High School of American Studies at Lehman College, Queens High School for the Sciences at York College, Staten Island Technical High School, and Stuyvesant High School, are widely recognized for their emphasis on science, technology, engineering, mathematics, and various academic specializations.
+These renowned institutions, including The Bronx High School of Science, The Brooklyn Latin School, Brooklyn Tech High School, High School For Mathematics, Science And Engineering At City College, High School of American Studies at Lehman College, Queens High School for the Sciences at York College, Staten Island Technical High School, and Stuyvesant High School, are widely recognized for their emphasis on science, technology, engineering, mathematics, and various academic specializations.
 Admissions to Laguardia High School, the eighth specialized school is through audition.

 For many parents, guiding their child through this process can seem daunting.
 In this informative guide, NYC STEM Club offers a comprehensive overview of the test structure, and content of the test, and offers insight into score interpretation to empower both parents and students throughout their SHSAT journey.